-Communication is another fundamental component of a a happy life together.
+Communication is another fundamental component of a happy life together.
 Couples who can effectively communicate with one another without hurting each other are on usually on solid ground.
 This doesn't mean there won't be disagreements or fights, but what it does mean is that the two partners can sit down and talk about the issue(s) openly and honestly.
 Even if one partner doesn't like hearing what the other is saying, that's OK, because communication levels are strong.
-There is a mutual understanding and ability to talk things out.
+There is a mutual understanding and an ability to talk things out.

 5. Enjoy Togetherness